aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 #### Start your investigation from GuardDuty

-Most customers start investigations after a threat has been detected through Amazon GuardDuty, using the **Investigate with Detection** option on the Finding.
+Most customers start investigations after a threat has been detected through Amazon GuardDuty, using the **Investigate with Detective** option on the Finding.
 If you don't have any GuardDuty findings present, you can still use Detective to investigate activity or threat hunt, as we’ll explain in method #3 below.
 When you open a GuardDuty finding, a detail pane will appear on the right.
 Click the **Investigate with Detective** option.

 ![GuardDuty finding](../../images/DT-GD-Finding.png)